Dr Stacey Hynd

 BA, MSt, D.Phil (Oxon)

-I am happy to supervise students in the fields of African history and imperial/global history, and in particular those with an interest in the following areas:
+I am a very keen PhD supervisor and am happy to supervise students in the fields of African history and imperial/global history, and in particular those with an interest in the following areas:

 - crime and punishment